One-Shot Coding over General Noisy Networks: Introduction

 \section{Introduction}

-In information theory, to find optimal and reliable information transmission rates in networks, we often employ the law of large numbers to study the asymptotic behavior of channels and networks in the large blocklength limit.
-However, due to the fact that packet lengths are not infinite in real applications, \emph{finite blocklength information theory} has been widely studied in the past decade.
-See~\cite{polyanskiy2010channel, kostina2013lossy, wang2011dispersion, tan2013dispersions}.
+In information theory, to find optimal and reliable information transmission rates in networks, we often employ the asymptotic equipartition property and the law of large numbers to study the asymptotic behavior of channels and networks in the large blocklength limit, as in conventional asymptotic typicality-based proofs such as~\cite{el2011network}.
+However, due to the fact that packet lengths are not infinite in real applications (they can even be very short in ultrareliable low-latency communications~\cite{durisi2016toward}), \emph{finite blocklength information theory} has been widely studied in the past decade.
+The goal is to provide nonasymptotic results of channel capacities in the scenario where the number of channel uses is limited.
+See~\cite{kostina2013lossy, wang2011dispersion, tan2013dispersions, polyanskiy2010channel, liu2024oblivious_isit} and references therein.

-In particular, in a \emph{one-shot coding} setting \cite{feinstein1954new, shannon1957certain, hayashi2009information, polyanskiy2010channel, verdu2012non, yassaee2013technique, liu2015resolvability, liu2015one, song2016likelihood, watanabe2015nonasymp, yassaee2013non, li2021unified}, the blocklength is $1$, i.e., each source and channel is only used once.
+In particular, in a \emph{one-shot coding} setting \cite{feinstein1954new, shannon1957certain, hayashi2009information, polyanskiy2010channel, verdu2012non, yassaee2013technique, liu2015one, song2016likelihood, watanabe2015nonasymptotic, yassaee2013non, li2021unified}, we assume the blocklength is $1$, i.e., each source and channel can be only used \emph{once}.
 One-shot settings are general, in the sense that the sources and channels can be arbitrary, and does not have to be memoryless or ergodic.
 The goal is to derive one-shot achievability results that can imply existing (first-order and second-order) asymptotic results when applied to memoryless sources and channels, or applied to systems with memory that behave ergodically~\cite{verdu1994general}.
 For example, for point-to-point channel coding, the achievability of the channel capacity is implied by the one-shot bounds by Feinstein~\cite{feinstein1954new}, Shannon~\cite{shannon1957certain}, and the bounds in \cite{hayashi2009information,polyanskiy2010channel}.